 Related Sub-specialties and special interest areas

-Even-though Interventional Radiology is the only officially recognized sub-specialty, but radiology trainee can have "special interest" in the following major areas:
+Even though Interventional Radiology is the only officially recognized sub-speciality, but radiology trainees can have “special interest” in the following major areas:

 - Paediatric radiology

 Let’s have a look at the statistics

 The statistics above are for the Round 1 fill-up rate for the CT1/ST1 specialities.
 We can clearly see a few important points:

 - The number of available posts for training in clinical radiology is very small compared to other specialties (234 in 2018, 236 in 2019) like GP, Internal medicine training even core surgical training.
 This small number makes this training very competitive.

 - And as you can see almost 100% posts got accepted in both the years, that means it’s cut-throat.

 Prior to joining specialty training for an international doctor

 If you are an International Medical Graduate (IMG), the very FIRST target is to obtain the GMC registration with a license to practice.
 If you are unsure in what ways you can get that, please read how to get registered with the GMC UK.

 The following discussion will require a basic understanding of how the training pathway for doctors is structured in the UK.
 This video will help: